yunnysunny/slogger/readme.md

 ```
 **The code of log4js.son**

-### Printing log to console with third log libraries
+### Printing log to console with third party log libraries

 If you don't want to save log to files, and only want get a pretty log printed via third log libraries, you can pass the option of `logProvider` to the `init` function.